-Travel does not in any way mean that you have to abandon your health or fitness goals, you don’t need an expensive gym membership or weekly meetings, you don’t need expensive equipment or supplements.
+Travel does not in any way mean that you have to abandon your health or fitness goals, or even that you can’t start living a healthy, fit lifestyle.
+You don’t need an expensive gym membership or weekly meetings, you don’t need expensive equipment or supplements.
 It really is very simple to stay fit and healthy, all you need is a basic understanding of how to do exactly that.

-No I don’t mean taking up one of those ridiculous celebrity fad diets in those drivel filled magazine articles which encourage you to make yourself ill eating nothing but cabbage or cutting out carbs completely, or signing up to one of those programmes where everything you eat is reduced to ‘points’ and you go to a luvvie fille hugathon every week for the ritual humiliation of being weighed in front of complete strangers.
+No I don’t mean taking up one of those ridiculous celebrity fad diets in those drivel filled magazine articles.
+Those desperately pathetic ‘diet regimes’ which encourage you to make yourself ill eating nothing but cabbage or cutting out carbs completely, or signing up to one of those programmes where everything you eat is reduced to ‘points’ and you go to a luvvie fille hugathon every week for the ritual humiliation of being weighed in front of complete strangers.

 A healthy diet consists of three basic components, and you should have in each meal a little protein from meat or fish for example, a small amount of carbohydrates from things such as pasta, rice, bread or potatoes, and a lot of vitamins and minerals from fresh fruit and vegetables.
 There are other essential things such as fibre, but let’s just stick to the basics for now.